Want to set financial new year’s resolutions? Looking for money saving new year’s resolutions?

 While a credit score may be just a number, it does play an important role in the financial services you need.
 Your credit score can factor into car insurance rates, housing applications, and how much interest is paid on a loan.

-There are many ways to increase your credit score, including paying your bills fully and on time, paying off debt, cutting back on spending, and limiting how many new credit card lines that you open.
+There are many ways to increase your credit score, including paying your bills fully and on time, paying off debt, cutting back on spending, using a balance transfer credit card to reduce interest, and limiting how many new credit card lines that you open.

 If you want to learn more about your credit score, consider taking a closer look at your credit report.
 This is the best way to gain a better understanding of your spending and the ways you can boost your score.